6 Warning Signs that Your Mouth Isn’t Healthy

 At Lifetime Smiles, we use the Velscope as an aid in oral cancer detection.

 Regardless of the cause of your sores or lesions, it’s important to get them checked out.
 Whatever their cause, our dentist can help identify treatment plans.
 Once again, the sooner this gets checked by Dr. Forester, the easier treatment will be, so don’t delay.

 Schedule your appointment today with Lifetime Smiles in Johns Creek.

 If you have read this article, then you’re probably concerned about your mouth’s health, which is great news!
 Taking care of your mouth is an important part of living and enjoying a healthy lifestyle.

-If you’re in the John’s Creek, GA area, then come visit us here at Lifetime Smiles.
+If you’re near John’s Creek and need a dentist, then come visit us here at the office of James G. Forester, DDS.
 We’re passionate about listening to our patients, understanding your concerns, and treating mouth problems at the source.
 We can help improve your mouth’s health, and help ensure your smile remains healthy and lasts a lifetime.